Pet Shop Boys: Fundamental (2006–2008)

 Pet Shop Boys began 2006 remixing Madonna's single "Sorry", for release in February.
 The single reached number one in the UK and the Pet Shop Boys remix included new backing vocals performed by Tennant.
 Madonna subsequently used the Pet Shop Boys remix, including Tennant's vocals, on her 2006 Confessions Tour.

-In April, Pet Shop Boys released a new single that reached No. 8 in the UK, "I'm with Stupid", a commentary on the relationship between George W. Bush and Tony Blair.
+In April, Pet Shop Boys released a new single that reached number eight in the UK, "I'm with Stupid", a commentary on the relationship between George W. Bush and Tony Blair.
 The promo video featured Matt Lucas and David Walliams, better known as the team behind Little Britain.
-Lucas and Walliams portray Tennant and Lowe, parodying two of the duo's previous videos, "Go West", and "Can You Forgive Her?".
-The ninth Pet Shop Boys studio album, Fundamental, followed in May, reaching a strong No. 5 in their home country.
+Lucas and Walliams portray Lowe and Tennant, parodying two of the duo's previous videos, "Go West", and "Can You Forgive Her?".
+The ninth Pet Shop Boys studio album, Fundamental, followed in May, reaching number five in the UK.
 The album was produced by Trevor Horn, who Pet Shop Boys had previously worked with on "Left to My Own Devices", in 1988.
 The album was also released with a limited edition remix album called Fundamentalism, which included a version of "In Private" as a duet with Elton John and "Fugitive", a new track produced by Richard X.

-The week that Fundamental was released, a documentary, titled Pet Shop Boys – A Life in Pop, was broadcast on Channel 4, directed by George Scott and produced by Nick de Grunwald.
+The week that Fundamental was released, a documentary, titled Pet Shop Boys: A Life in Pop, was broadcast on Channel 4, directed by George Scott and produced by Nick de Grunwald.
 The original broadcast was less than an hour in duration; a 140-minute version was released on DVD in October 2006.
 Contributors to the programme included Robbie Williams, Brandon Flowers, Tim Rice-Oxley, Jake Shears and Bruce Weber.
-The DVD also contained promo videos that had been made since the release of PopArt, although the promo for "Flamboyant" only appeared on early pressings of the DVD.
+The DVD also contained promo videos that had been made since the release of PopArt.

 The second single to be taken from the album was the UK top twenty "Minimal".
-The duo filmed the video to the single in Paris with Dan Cameron.
+The duo filmed the video to the single in Paris with Don Cameron.
 The single was the first of theirs to be playlisted by London's biggest radio station, Capital Radio, in a decade.
 Pet Shop Boys began a worldwide tour in support of Fundamental in June 2006 in Norway.
-The show was designed and directed by Es Devlin, the award-winning British theatre designer, and choreographed by Hakeem Onibudo.
+The show was designed and directed by Es Devlin, a British theatre designer, and choreographed by Hakeem Onibudo.
 Between 15 June and 10 September 2006, Pet Shop Boys played a series of concert dates across Europe, mainly at assorted festivals and outdoor venues.
-These included two dates at the Tower of London on 28 June and 29, and a single show at Thetford Forest.
-These dates also included performances of Battleship Potemkin, in Germany and Spain.
+These included two dates at the Tower of London on 28 and 29 June and a single show at Thetford Forest, as well as performances of Battleship Potemkin in Germany and Spain.
 On 1 May 2006, Battleship Potemkin was also performed at the Swan Hunter shipyard, in Newcastle upon Tyne, with Pet Shop Boys accompanied by the Northern Sinfonia orchestra.